haohanchen/HKU_POLI3148_23Fall/Lec_04/3_data_wrangling/README.md

 the dataset.
 The `str()` provides not only variable names, but also their data types and a few example data points.

+    # Warning: If you have many variables, the output of str() will be lengthy!
     str(d)

     ## spc_tbl_ [6,789 × 211] (S3: spec_tbl_df/tbl_df/tbl/data.frame)